gboone/gboone.github.io/_posts/2015-03-30-its-not-you-its-me-why--probably-wont-go-to-your-happy-hour.md

 drinks.
 The first two are obvious, but the final one only caught my attention recently.

 Booze is expensive, I get that.
 It's nice not to have to buy one every once in a while, but it's merely a nice gesture when there's unresolved resentment between the two people.
-Without the extra step of apology and reconciliation, there's no new shared understanding, empathy, or peace between the two individuals.
-Moreover it puts the person wronged in an inferior position because to others (and maybe to the person who should apologise) it looks like they've worked things out.
+Without the extra step of apology and reconciliation, there's no new shared understanding, empathy, or peace.
+Moreover it puts the person wronged in an inferior position because to others (and maybe to the person who should apologize) it looks like they've worked things out.
 [Good apologies][1] are sincere, and come from a place of humility.
 Buying someone a beer drowns the problem in a pool of ethanol.

 Beyond the potential damage to relationships happy hours can deal, events that center around alcohol are alienating for a variety of people: